OpticMink/OpticMink/README.md

 - Kind of a geek in some fields.
 (Sorry.)
 - I like talking to people.
 - I hate talking to Undertale/Deltarune fanboys/girls.
 (Like seriously, the game is dead.
 Get over it, it wasn't even all that.)
-- Since this is the 9th entry in this bio, I should mention that one of my top 10 numbers is 9.
-(The others being: 1, 2, 3, 4, 5, 6, 7, 8, and 0.)
 - Do not recommend a story game that doesn't have violence.
 I will not play it.
 - FPS games fan.
 (Not that good at them though.)
 - End of bio.
 (Goodbye!)